Hex-Interactive/Hexwork/src/ui/README.md

 # UI
-A module responsible for handling initialization of prebuilt GUIs. **GUIs should be parented to a folder named "StarterGui" in ReplicatedStorage.** It is a best practice to spread your GUIs throughout multiple ScreenGuis and use the `UI:GetUI()` function to retrieve them throughout your centralized UI code.
+Handles initialization and storage of prebuilt GUIs. **GUIs should be parented to a folder named "StarterGui" in ReplicatedStorage.** It is a best practice to spread your GUIs throughout multiple ScreenGuis and use the `UI.Get()` function to retrieve them throughout your UI code, which this module assumes is centralized.

 ## Example